-- 5.22 The process by which it is proposed that the Council allocates a social housing property has given been careful consideration as part of the review and redesign process.
+- 5.22 The process by which it is proposed that the Council allocates a social housing property has been given careful consideration as part of the review and redesign process.
 In this, Campbell Tickell have been invaluable in understanding current practice, and identifying where changes can be made.
-The Council currently operates a nominations system whereby void properties are matched to household's dependant on housing need, bedroom size and desired areas. - 5.23 While the current process has benefits in that specific properties are matched to household need and there is less administrative burden for landlords, the review has found that the matching process can be time consuming with households having little say in the properties they are nominated for, barring at the point of acceptance or refusal.
-In addition, as the process is a closed 'system' households are unable to see what properties are becoming available and what they may be eligible if they amended their choices slightly.
-In this way households are dependent on the council to allocate their property and this is less likely to improve resilience. - 5.24 Taking these considerations into account, a Hybrid Allocations Process is proposed.
-For the majority of applicants this would provide the opportunity to have choice in bidding for available properties through an online system.
-At the end of the bidding cycle, the list of bidders is shortlisted and the highest priority applicants, determined by priority and length of time on the housing list are put through to the partner landlord.
-This hybrid system would also provide transparency and expectation management in that applicants will see what properties are available, in what location and what they are likely to be successful in bidding for.
-In this respect, applicants play a more active role in resolving their housing need.
-For those who need additional support, assisted bidding can be requested and there can be targeted advertising for certain properties such as adapted units, those restricted under a local letting plan or s106 agreement.

-- 5.25 Direct Lets and Nominations will be available in certain circumstances, which are outlined in full in the draft Allocations Scheme at Appendix B. However, in summary they will be apply where: - There is an urgent rehousing requirement - Where there has been failure to bid or a number of refusals - Where the applicant is vulnerable - For some adapted units. - 5.26 In addition, where there is a delivery completion of more than five houses on a particular development, a nominations process will take place to review all applicants circumstances within the banding criteria (including s106 requirements) and allocate the most suitable properties to each successful individual to make sure those in most need gain access
+The Council currently operates a predominantly Choice Based Lettings (CBL) system whereby customers bid on available properties through the Council's Home Options Service.
+Customer are limited to properties that are relevant for their needs, for example, bedroom size. - 5.23 The current process has benefits in that it offers choice to the household and assisted bidding and direct lets are available for those who need additional support or where, for example, a sensitive let is requested by the landlord.
+However, feedback into the review has found that CBL can be problematic where there are occasion of housing development completions and properties becoming available in one area.
+Households may bid on the most favourable property in that development meaning there could be multiple bids on one property and less on the others leading to households on the higher bands not being successful for the new properties. - 5.24 Taking these considerations into account, a Hybrid Allocations Process is proposed, for the majority of applicants this would be through a predominantly Choice Based Lettings (CBL) system. - 5.25 Direct Lets and Nominations will be available in certain circumstances, which are outlined in full in the draft Allocations Scheme at appendix B. However, in summary they will be apply where: - There is an urgent rehousing requirement - Where there has been failure to bid or a number of refusals - Where the applicant is vulnerable - For some adapted units. - 5.26 In addition, where there is a delivery completion of more than five houses on a particular development, a nominations process will take place to review all applicants circumstances within the banding criteria (including s106 requirements) and allocate the most suitable properties to each successful individual to make sure those in most need gain access is broadly similar to the current system adopted by the Council, however it would serve to bring together the existing Bronze and Low band categories in to Band 4 and simplify the banding system overall.